For many CIMA students, the Practical Experience Requirement (PER) is the part of the qualification that feels the most unclear.

 You may be progressing well with your exams, but when it comes to recording your work experience, it’s not always obvious what CIMA expects, what counts as relevant experience, or how detailed your entries need to be.

+The good news is that the PER is not designed to catch students out.
 It is CIMA’s way of confirming that you have developed the practical skills needed to qualify as a CGMA.

 Once you understand what CIMA is looking for, the process is usually much more straightforward than it first appears.